gflewis/sndml3/docs/index.md

 Note that a `-D` prefix is used when passing system properties to Java, and that system properties are case sensitive.

-Here is an example of a Linux `crontab` entry that runs the Java agent 4 times per hour, (at 2, 17, 32 and 47 minutes past the top of the hour):
+Here is an example of a Linux `crontab` entry that runs the Java agent 4 times per hour (at 2, 17, 32 and 47 minutes past the top of the hour):

 ```